magao-x/handbook/maintenance/cooling/filter_cleaning.rst

 12. Reinstall the filter.

-13. Turn `instCool` back on with the rocker switch.
+13. Turn :dev:`instCool` back on with the rocker switch.

 14. Check for leaks from the reinstalled filter (wait at least 10 minutes).